SHOULD WE BUY A GUN?

 A graphic novel about the gun debate aimed to help heal our polarized divide.

-Should We Buy A Gun? unites a provocative, humorous heartfelt story with simple, enchanting, evocative drawings.
+Should We Buy A Gun? unites a provocative, humorous, heartfelt story with simple, evocative, enchanting drawings.

 Maggie & Adam are newlyweds building a life in Austin, TX.
 He's a NYC transplant and school counselor.
 She's a native Texan and NPR journalist.
 The like-minded pair are eager to try to start a family.